 I have heard this one A LOT.
 You could replace “behave” with “sit still,” or “cooperate” but the meaning is the same.

-Having family photos taken is not about anyone acting a certain way at all.
+Having family photos taken is not about anyone acting a certain way.
 I never leave a session saying that kids behaved well or didn’t behave well for photos.
 It is about having fun together, loving on each other, and capture true connections within your family.
-This is done through a guided process, that a full family session allows time for.
+This is done through a guided process.
+A full family session allows time for this to happen.

-A mini session does not allow time for your shy child to warm up to having photos taken, or time for your wild child (I have a few of these, so I know, trust me!) to get the wiggles out and settle down a little.
+A mini session does not allow time for your shy child to warm up to having photos taken.
+They also do not allow time for your wild child to get the wiggles out.
 (With regards to this, see the above mini sessions causing more stress applies here too).

 So who are mini sessions for?